FREE DOWNLOAD: Your 5 Steps Towards Dizzy-Free Days Guide! Sign up for instant access.

 Those with vestibular migraine have most likely been treated for BPPV.
 The kicker here though, is not all had BPPV.
 Unfortunately, this results in people getting treated for BPPV over and over, with no change in symptoms or feeling worse than before.
 This is because vestibular migraine can result in positional dizziness, but is not due to BPPV.
 This is why it’s important to understand the mechanism and nystagmus of BPPV to determine if treatment is warranted, or if it is due to a vestibular migraine attack.

-BPPV charactersistics:
+BPPV characteristics:

 Vestibular migraine characteristics: